Carry leads Kent State against Miami (OH) after 30-point game | WTOP News

 BOTTOM LINE: Kent State takes on the Miami (OH) RedHawks after Sincere Carry scored 30 points in Kent State’s 91-83 win over the Bowling Green Falcons.

-The RedHawks are 6-4 in home games.
-Miami (OH) ranks sixth in the MAC at limiting opponent scoring, allowing 72.1 points while holding opponents to 43.1% shooting.
+The RedHawks have gone 6-4 in home games.
+Miami (OH) is sixth in the MAC in team defense, allowing 72.1 points while holding opponents to 43.1% shooting.

-The Golden Flashes are 6-4 in MAC play.
-Kent State scores 69.1 points while outscoring opponents by 5.5 points per game.
+The Golden Flashes have gone 6-4 against MAC opponents.
+Kent State is 5-4 in games decided by 10 points or more.

-The RedHawks and Golden Flashes square off Tuesday for the first time in conference play this season.

-TOP PERFORMERS: Dae Dae Grant is averaging 16.7 points and 4.3 assists for the RedHawks.
-Mekhi Lairy is averaging 13.1 points over the last 10 games for Miami (OH).
+TOP PERFORMERS: Dae Dae Grant averages 2.2 made 3-pointers per game for the RedHawks, scoring 16.7 points while shooting 33.1% from beyond the arc.
+Mekhi Lairy is shooting 40.4% and averaging 13.1 points over the past 10 games for Miami (OH).

-Carry is scoring 17.8 points per game with 4.4 rebounds and 5.0 assists for the Golden Flashes.
-Malique Jacobs is averaging 8.9 points and 5.8 rebounds while shooting 33.8% over the last 10 games for Kent State.
+Carry is averaging 17.8 points, five assists and 1.6 steals for the Golden Flashes.
+Malique Jacobs is averaging 8.9 points over the last 10 games for Kent State.

 LAST 10 GAMES: RedHawks: 4-6, averaging 74.7 points, 30.6 rebounds, 12.1 assists, 5.1 steals and 2.7 blocks per game while shooting 42.9% from the field.
 Their opponents have averaged 80.5 points per game.